huggingface/Google-Cloud-Containers/examples/gke/tgi-from-gcs-deployment/README.md

 ## Delete GKE Cluster

-Finally, once you are done using TGI in the GKE Cluster, you can safely delete the GKE Cluster to avoid incurring in unnecessary costs.
+Finally, once you are done using TGI on the GKE Cluster, you can safely delete the GKE Cluster to avoid incurring in unnecessary costs.

 ```bash
 gcloud container clusters delete $CLUSTER_NAME --location=$LOCATION